bigmoby/addon-wireguard-client/README.md

 regarded as the most secure, easiest to use, and the simplest VPN solution in the industry.

+## Breaking Changes
+###  Docker Hub pre-build add-on

+Update migration process from version 0.0.3-SNAPSHOT to version 0.0.4-SNAPSHOT fails because of new Docker Hub pre-build support.
+__So you must remove and install the new add-on version manually.__

 ## Contributing

 This is an active open-source project.
 We are always open to people who want to